Double Take

 "Us… me and Seth."

-Ezra was leaning against the support beam of the jail, watching the prison wagon roll away.
-It was Nathan, not Josiah, who knew about split personalities; he had seen a case in the war and read about another in a medical journal that Mrs. Travis had ordered for him last year.
+Ezra was standing outside the jail watching the prison wagon roll away.
+It was Nathan, not Josiah, who knew about split personalities; he had seen a case in the war and read about another in a medical journal that Mrs Travis had ordered for him last year.

 "No, Mr Dunne."